wp-graphql/wp-graphql-woocommerce/docs/content/contributing/3-index.md

 ---
 title: "Development w/ Docker"
-metaTitle: "Using Docker for WooGraphQL development"
+metaTitle: "Using Docker for WooGraphQL Development | WooGraphQL Docs | AxisTaylor"
 metaDescription: "A simple to follow guide on using the WooGraphQL App Docker Image."
 ---